-Here’s how to send a text from your email account
+How to Send a Text Message From Your Email Account | Digital Trends

 Sending an email as an SMS

-Step 1: Using the email client of your choice, compose your email as you would normally.
-You can use either your smartphone or your computer to do so.
+Step 1: Using the email client of your choice, compose your email.
+You can use either your smartphone or your computer to write it.

 Step 2: Instead of entering an email address in the recipient box, insert the 10-digit phone number of the person you’re trying to reach.

-Step 3: Once entered, tack on the appropriate “@gateway” address behind it.
+Step 3: Once entered, tack on the appropriate “@gateway” address behind the phone number.
 Below, we’ve put together a list of some of the most common service providers in the United States and their corresponding gateway addresses.

 |Carrier